He concedes that never in his wildest dreams did he imagine that he would be working again in his 70s1.

 If I’ve retired and drawn on my super, can I return to work?

-But at the time of accessing your super, you must have genuinely had no intention of returning to work for more than 10 hours a week.
+If you were under age 60 at the time of accessing your super, you must have genuinely had no intention of returning to work for more than 10 hours a week.

 You must be prepared to prove this to the Australian Taxation Office or the Australian Prudential Regulation Authority, depending on your super fund.
 If you return to work for less than 10 hours a week, there will be no issue.